harunou/SheetsDB/README.md

 All cells recommended to be formatted as plain text.

 ##API:
-SheetsDB.connect( url, types ) - creates __Connection__ to the spreadsheet
+SheetsDB.connect( url, types ) - creates __Connection__ to the spreadsheet, __url__ is required, __types__ is optional.

-SheetsDB.getSheetIds( url ) - returns array of the sheet names and ids of the specified spreadsheet
+SheetsDB.getSheetIds( url ) - returns array of the sheet names and ids of the specified spreadsheet, __url__ is required.

-Connection.spreadsheet() - returns connected spreadsheet
+Connection.spreadsheet() - returns connected spreadsheet.

-Connection.table( ref, types ) - returns __Table__, __ref__ is the name or the ID of the sheet, __types__ are optional here
+Connection.table( ref, types ) - returns __Table__, __ref__ is the name or the ID of the sheet, required, __types__ are optional, but if defined, table instance will use it to convert the data, do not overwrite global types definition.

-Connection.timeZone() - returns the time zone for the spreadsheet
+Connection.timeZone() - returns the time zone for the spreadsheet.

-Table.get() - reads all data from the table
+Table.get() - reads all data from the table.

-Table.set( data ) - writes the data to the table
+Table.set( data ) - writes the data to the table.

-Table.append( data ) - appends the data to the table
+Table.append( data ) - appends the data to the table.

-Table.clear() - removes all data from the table
+Table.clear() - removes all the data from the table.

-Table.sheet() - returns connected sheet
+Table.sheet() - returns connected sheet.

+Table.types() - return types object defined for current table instance.